redhat-cip/dci-rhel-agent/README.md

 ```
 systems:
-  - fqdn: labvm.local
+  - fqdn: labvm.dci.local
-  - fqdn: labvm-2.local
+  - fqdn: labvm-2.dci.local
-  - fqdn: labvm-3.local
+  - fqdn: labvm-3.dci.local
 ```

+If you use the default settings and allow dci-rhel-agent-setup to configure the test network then all dns should work.
-Please note that all FQDN must resolve locally on the DCI jumpbox.
+If you setup your network yourself make sure all FQDN must resolve locally on the DCI jumpbox.
 If you don't have proper DNS records, please update `/etc/hosts` then reload `dnsmasq` service.
 Also, the supported architecture of the systems must be entered in Beaker in order for the agent to properly provision a system with the correct architecture.

-Please also note that the RHEL agent does not currently support concurrent provisioning of different topics.
 All provision jobs in the same topic will run concurrently, but each topic will run consecutively.
-Running two instances of the agent simultaneously will cause installation issues on the systems under test.
-This feature will be added in the near future and this readme will be updated to reflect the support.
+Running two instances of the agent simultaneously with different settings files is possible.
+If you do this a best practice is to separate the settings by topic.  ie: settings-rhel8.yml and settings-rhel9.yml and run them with --config settings-rhel8.yml for example.

 #### Red Hat HW Certification tests